-- Using only classical equations and techniques with a new geometrical mapping, all of the basic equations of modern atomic physics are deduced.
-The following equation is obtained by an independent deducation, showing the power of the method:
+Using only classical equations and techniques with a new geometrical mapping, all of the basic equations of modern atomic physics are deduced.
+The following equation is obtained by an independent deduction, showing the power of the method:

 - “The Cabots, the Lowells, and the Temperature of Venus”, Kronos vol.4 No.2, Winter 1978

 - “Heat Transfer Models, Hothouse Calculations, and the Temperature of Venus”, Kronos vol.5 No.1, Fall 1979